RIT-MESH/Generative-AI/1 Generative AI Theory/7 LORA, QLORA, Quantization and Finetuning of LLama2/Readme.md

 # Deep Dive: LoRA, QLoRA, Quantization, and Fine-Tuning for LLaMA 2

-Let’s dive deeper into LoRA, QLoRA, Quantization, and Fine-Tuning with a focus on their mechanics, mathematical underpinnings, and practical applications to LLaMA 2.
-This is intended for a technical audience familiar with machine learning concepts.

----

 ## 1. LoRA (Low-Rank Adaptation)
 LoRA adapts large pre-trained models efficiently by introducing small, trainable updates to specific layers without altering the original weights.